merlijn34/HeliumHotspotStatusChecker/README.md

 # HeliumHotspotStatusChecker

-The helium API is always hours behind realtime, so this script works but is not close to realtime.!!
+NOTE: The helium API is always hours behind realtime, so this script works but is not close to realtime.!!

 ## this is a script that checks the status of your helium hotspot every X minutes and sends a Telegram message when your hotspot is offline.